 Note: If there is no will, the assets go to the next of kin according to schedule in the Succession Act 1981.

 Applying for letters of administration (intestacy)

-The application process is similar to that for a grant of probate, except a will doesn’t need to be provided.
+The application process is similar to that for a grant of probate, except there will not be a valid will.